Peopling of China: Paternal lineages

+During the Zhou dynasty, or earlier, peoples with haplogroup Q-M120 likewise also contributed to the ethnogenesis of Han Chinese people.
+This haplogroup is implied to be widespread in the Eurasian steppe and north Asia since it is found among Cimmerians in Moldova and Bronze Age natives of Khövsgöl.
+But it is currently near-absent in these regions except for East Asia.
+In modern China, haplogroup Q-M120 can be found in the northern and eastern regions.

 Han Chinese are genetically distinguishable from Yamato Japanese and Koreans, and internally the different Han Chinese subgroups are genetically closer to each other than any of them are to Koreans and Japanese.
-But meanwhile when compared to Europeans genetics, the Han Chinese, Japanese and Koreans are closer to each other than Europeans.
+However, some Southern Han Chinese, such as Guangxi Han, are genetically closer to Vietnamese and Dai people than Northern Han.
+But meanwhile, when compared to Europeans genetics, the Han Chinese, Southeast Asian, Japanese and Koreans are closer to each other than Europeans and South Asians.
 Genealogical research has indicated extremely similar genetic profiles of a less than 1% total variation in spectrum between these three groups.
-Southern Han Chinese and Northern Han Chinese are closest to each other and show the smallest differences when they are compared to other Asians.
-Vietnamese Ho Chi Minh City Kinh are close to Xishuangbanna's Dai ethnic minority.
+Some Southern Han Chinese and Northern Han Chinese are closest to each other and show the smallest differences when they are compared to other Asians.
+Vietnamese Ho Chi Minh City Kinh are close to Xishuangbanna's Dai ethnic minority and Guangdong Han Chinese.
 Koreans are also relatively close to northern Han Chinese.
 Japanese are more genetically distant from Koreans than Koreans are from northern Han Chinese.
 However Buryat Mongols and Qinghai Mongols are further from each other than Japanese and Korean despite both being Mongols.
 Comparisons between the Y chromosome SNP and MtDNA of modern Northern Han Chinese and 3,000 year old Hengbei ancient samples from China's Central Plains show they are extremely similar to each other and show continuity between ancient Chinese of Hengbei and current Northern Han Chinese while Southern Han Chinese were different from the people of Hengbei.
 This showed that already 3,000 years ago the current northern Han Chinese genetic structure was already formed.

 Maternal lineages

-Mitochondrial DNA studies likewise support the hypothesis that the ancestors of the Chinese came to Asia from Africa.
-The M Haplogroup, a descendant of the African L3 Haplogroup, originated somewhere between Africa, India and Central Asia.
-This marker alone is carried by all populations in South Asia, Southeast Asia, East Asia, Oceania, and most of the Amerindian populations.

-Study of DNA remains from 3000 years ago show increasing diversity in mtDNA as the distance south and southwestward increase from the Central Plains area, indicating a male bias in the demic diffusion.
+The mitochondrial-DNA haplogroups of the Han Chinese can be classified into the northern East Asian-dominating haplogroups, including A, C, D, G, M8, M9, and Z, and the southern East Asian-dominating haplogroups, including B, F, M7, N*, and R.

+These haplogroups account for 52.7% and 33.85% of those in the Northern Han, respectively.

+Haplogroup mtDNA D descend from Dravidian Haplogroup M mtdna is the modal mtDNA haplogroup among northern East Asians.
+Among these haplogroups, D, B, F, and A were predominant in the Northern Han, with frequencies of 25.77%, 11.54%, 11.54%, and 8.08%, respectively.

+However, in the Southern Han, the northern and southern East Asian-dominating mtDNA haplogroups accounted for 35.62% and 51.91%, respectively.
+The frequencies of haplogroups D, B, F, and A reached 15.68%, 20.85%, 16.29%, and 5.63%, respectively.